Podcasts

 And then the two step on that is then you turn around, find those happy fiber customers and sell them wireless.

 And then also use that fiber for businesses.
 Both Jen Robertson and Melissa Arnoldi talked about that fiber is here that, and then you add to mobile, especially in business.
-AT and T has the really wins consistently with enterprise customers.
+AT&T has the really wins consistently with enterprise customers.
 And so they have a lot of room for improvement in the mid sized companies and where Verizon is doing a very good job.
 And in small, where on the mobile side, T Mobile wins, and on the fixed side, the cable companies are really strong.

 And so, I think there's a lot of improvement there.
 They also talked about how they are simplifying and improving their wireless network by going to Open RAN, and how they are simplifying their tech stack, and become a lot more efficient in delivering, you know, service.